 I’d pay $15 to fire up my World of Warcraft account and spend the rest of it on Postmates to deliver a massive amount of Indian food.

 There you have it.
 I want to personally thank my guest for taking the time to provide me and my readers with really insightful answers.
 I am deeply grateful to Nicolas Cole.
-Thanks so much for being part of this project, all the best with your projects, and keep up the great work!
+Thanks so much for being a part of this, all the best with your projects, and keep up the great work!